Review: Disney’s Contemporary Resort

 Convenience.
 Disney’s Contemporary Resort is the second most convenient of all the Walt Disney World resorts after the Polynesian in carrying out the itineraries for first-time family visitors on this site.

-It is unique among the Walt Disney World resorts in having a walking path to the Magic Kingdom.
+It has a walking path to the Magic Kingdom.

 The option of being able to get to or return from the Magic Kingdom in five to ten minutes without having to wait in line for a transport vehicle can be really valuable, especially right after fireworks or parades, or on peak attendance days when the park might be closed.